MattjTrev/SCM-Practice-Trevino/README.md

 # SCM-Practice-Trevino
-Software Configuration Management (SCM) is a process for tracking and controlling changes in software development projects.
-It helps teams manage code versions, track modifications, and coordinate collaborative work across multiple developers.
+Source Control Management (SCM) is the process of tracking and managing changes to code in software development.
+It helps teams maintain version history, collaborate effectively, and prevent conflicts when multiple developers work on the same project.

-Key aspects of SCM:
+Key Aspects of SCM:
 Version control – Tracks changes to code files over time

-Change management – Controls how modifications are reviewed and implemented

-Build management – Maintains consistent software assembly processes

-Release management – Coordinates software deployments
+Branching and merging – Allows developers to work independently and integrate changes

+Commit history – Maintains a record of modifications for accountability and rollback

+Collaboration – Enables multiple developers to contribute without overwriting each other's work

+Conflict resolution – Helps manage and resolve merge conflicts when changes overlap

-GitHub's Role in SCM:
+GitHub’s Role in SCM:
-Repository hosting – Stores code and tracks changes
+Repository hosting – Stores code and tracks changes with Git

-Pull requests – Facilitates code review and change management
+Branching and pull requests – Supports collaborative development and code reviews

+Commit tracking – Maintains a clear history of changes for accountability

-Issue tracking – Monitors bugs and feature requests
+Issue tracking – Manages bug reports, feature requests, and project tasks

-Actions – Automates workflows and supports continuous integration
+GitHub Actions – Automates workflows for testing, building, and deployment

-Project boards – Organizes tasks and visualizes workflows